clonardo/zilla-test/README.md

 ## Things I Have Tried
 - I have been running `docker-compose up -d` to attempt to bring up the environment.
 Between tweaking things and trying to make it work, I experimented with clearing + pruning all Docker resources, and still have had no success
 - I have tried this from Powershell as well as the wsl Ubuntu shell (with Docker pass-through), and see the same errors every time.
+- I have tried working through a number of other Kafka and RedPanda + Zilla examples.
+Alas, no joy

 ## To Attempt to Reproduce the Issue
 - Clone this repo